nvm-sh/nvm/README.md

 ### Default global packages from file while installing

-If you have a list of default packages you want installed every time you install a new version we support that too.
+If you have a list of default packages you want installed every time you install a new version, we support that too -- just add the package names, one per line, to the file `$NVM_DIR/default-packages`.
 You can add anything npm would accept as a package argument on the command line.

 ```sh
 # $NVM_DIR/default-packages